Skip to main content

 “The government can do a lot to bring prices down, everybody is struggling you know,” Regina resident Richard Spencer said.

-In a separate announcement, the Saskatchewan United Party says it would cut the six per cent provincial sales tax (PST) in half if given the opportunity to form government.
+In a separate announcement, the Saskatchewan United Party (SUP) says it would cut the six per cent provincial sales tax (PST) in half if given the opportunity to form government.

 The drop in government revenue would be made up by increase potash royalties.